 Seriously.
 It’s that easy.

 The warfare passage in Ephesians six takes the whole idea of righteousness a step further.
 It teaches that “righteousness” is a critical part of our spiritual armor.
-The armor of God protects us from the various schemes of the devil (Ephesians 6:10-13, 1st Peter 5:8).
+The armor of God is meant to protect us from the various schemes of the devil (Ephesians 6:10-13, 1st Peter 5:8).

-Putting on the breastplate of righteousness means we make a commitment to choose righteousness and holiness over sin.
+Putting on the breastplate of righteousness means we make a commitment to choose righteousness, holiness and obedience over sin and self-will.
 It does not mean we never make a mistake.
 It does mean we make every effort to live the way God calls Christians to live (Colossians 3:1-25, Romans 12:1-21, 1st Thessalonians 4:3-9) When we put on the breastplate of righteousness it empowers and safeguards us in three critically important ways:

 Righteous living keeps our hearts from being defiled-

 The Bible teaches that the human heart more than just an organ in our bodies.
 It is the place from which all of our thoughts, feelings and actions flow (Proverbs 4:23, Proverbs 6:18).
 A pure heart produces good actions and an impure heart produces bad actions (Matthew 12:34, Matthew 15:18-20).
 Every.
 Single.
 Time.
 When we choose to sin, it has a polluting effect on our hearts.
 If we sin willfully for long enough that choice will defile us to the point we are worthless for doing any good for the kingdom of God (Matthew 5:13-16).
 Choosing to “put on” righteousness daily ensures our hearts will be pure and we will be useful to God.